 by Mike Ricotta - August 17, 2016

-One of the most difficult decisions for an organically grown, self-funded business to make, is choosing to forego immediate profitability, in exchange for long term operations investments.
+One of the most difficult decisions for an organically grown, self-funded business to make, is choosing to forego immediate profitability, in exchange for long term operations investments, like new business operations software.
 If you can’t afford it now, give it some thought but don’t put yourself in a hole.
 That goes two ways, because as the old adage states, fool me twice, shame on me.

-If you truly can’t afford the risk, committing too quickly to a long term investment can be costly but putting it off has diminishing returns.
+If you truly can’t afford the risk, committing too quickly to business operations software and other long term investments can be costly but putting it off has diminishing returns.
 Your clients have demanding timelines and failing to hit those timelines can cost you sales, up-sells, and hinder the frequency of your returns and speed of your growth.
 Allowing your operations to evolve ahead of new systems will also cost you twice the effort as each day passes, when factoring in the effort to adapt your operations down the road.
 The sum of those costs might surprise you and may very well justify the cost of your investment as quickly as possible.
 So, how do you weigh these opportunity costs, to make an informed decision?

 Efficiency is the single most critical factor in extending your curve to permit a greater number of total input units (hires).
 In short, only improved efficiency can allow you to grow without losing money, plain and simple.
 Ask yourself what this investment is intended to do and if it will save you time and increase your team’s efficiency.